fagan2888/OstiDataTutorial/Basic_Query/README.md

 It's possible to place limits on the number of results returned.
 The maximum is 3000 rows per page (with an unlimited number of pages).
 If your search returns a massive data set, this will be important, as you'll want to page through all results.
 Something to be aware of: computers start counting at 0.
 So, the first page of results will always be `page=0`.

 ![xml](https://cloud.githubusercontent.com/assets/15846812/18014605/b0084cd4-6b91-11e6-9f17-a7b92a7f7303.JPG)

+Here, you can see that the XML service has returned 12490 records.
+So, to page through these results (with a max of 3000 rows per page), you would change the `page=` parameter to `page=1`, `page=2`, and so on.